SeanixReal/Eco-Matic/README.md

 - Stock level indicators (visual dots and numeric)
 - Input validation and error handling
 - Array-based data structure (no Lists/Dictionaries)
+- Session receipts now aggregate identical purchases and recycle entries, then display the computed change to keep the printout short and presentation-ready.

 ## VIII.
 OOP Concepts Demonstrated